Tidewater Region: Government and politics

 The Tidewater region has remained politically competitive since the 2010s, even as much of the rest of the Southern United States has aligned towards the Republican Party.
 The heavily Democratic Northeast megalopolis includes Maryland, Delaware, and Northern Virginia.
 The Eastern Shore of Maryland is strongly Republican.
 As of 2026, Democrats hold the governorships of Delaware, Maryland, Virginia, and North Carolina.

 Regional accents

-A distinctive non-rhotic accent of the Old South was spoken in the Tidewater coastal region of Virginia.
+A distinctive non-rhotic or variably rhotic accent of the Old South is spoken in the Tidewater coastal region of Virginia.
 Commonly known as a Tidewater accent, it is best associated with White upper-class speakers of the 19th and early 20th centuries.
 In the actual islands of the Chesapeake themselves, a separate rhotic accent survives among the locals.